This post has already been read 4290 times!

 Abu Mina.
-Location Egyptian archaeological, since 1979 a UNESCO World Heritage Site.
+Location UNESCO Egyptian archaeological.
 Until the 13th century.
 It housed the body of s.
 Mena and until the Arab conquest was a place of pilgrimage because of its water considered miraculous.
 The martyr complex, surrounded by walls, dates back main stages in the age of Justinian.
-Outside the walls there are small residential buildings and a church probably used for worship monophysite.
+Outside the walls, there are small residential buildings and a church probably used for worship monophysite.
 Here was martyred San Menna of Egypt, in the third or fourth century.

 © ALL RIGHTS RESERVED